-If you do not take reasonable precautions to keep your myGov details safe and someone is able to sign in to your account, or if you give someone your details so that they can sign into your account, you are responsible for everything that person does with your account.
+If you do not take reasonable steps to keep your myGov details safe, someone may sign in to your account.
+You are responsible for everything they do with your account.
+This also applies if you give someone your details to sign in to your account.

 If you think someone has tried to access your myGov account, check your myGov account history for suspicious activity.

 If you’re concerned after checking your account history, you should:

 - Change your password.

 - Go to your account settings to check your connected devices and disconnect any you don’t recognise.

 - Check your activity history with your linked services and contact that service if you see suspicious activity.